-No changes to the draft Precinct Plan are recommended in response to submissions.
+Although no changes to the draft Precinct Plan are recommended in response to submissions, officers are following up the operational issues raised particularly around traffic management.

 Access and movement

 Submitters indicated that there was a need to improve connectivity between Huntingdale, Monash University and Monash Medical Centre.
 Many bicycle paths were considered unsafe and it was thought that they should be located off-road.
 Zebra crossings were also needed at the shops.